dxos/dxos/docs/docs/specs/v0/composer-2.md

 2. Runtime extensibility - for now it's ok to assume all plugins are compiled-in, and later we'll tackle loading and installing them at runtime via ESM.
 3. Dynamic discovery and installation of modular UI components - although the design should not preclude this later once runtime extensibility is complete.
 4. Central registration in DMG - no dynamic discovery and installation means DMG is not required in this design.
-5. Coupling of any part of the composer model to ECHO - ECHO will be just one of the sources of state for the application, and therefore the application model does not need to and should not marry developers to ECHO as much as possible.
+5. Coupling of any part of the composer model to ECHO - ECHO will be just one of the sources of state for the application, and therefore the application model should not marry developers to ECHO.

 ## Definitions

-- **Application**: An application built with this composer framework which can use Surfaces to render components "dynamically" and provides a specific context to all nested components.
+- **Application**: An application built with this framework which can use Surfaces to render components "dynamically" and provides a specific context to all nested components allowing them to access `application state` and list of `loaded plugins`.
 - **Component**: A regular react component which can rely on a specific application context while inside the application.
 Components are free to nest as many Surfaces within them as necessary.
 - **Surface**: A way of delegating the concrete presentation of a piece of UI to external plugins.
 A surface accepts a data context, a set of plugins, and other props which are used to resolve and instantiate concrete components to 'fulfill' that surface.
+Some surfaces render one component at a time, others can render more than one with a specific layout rule (i.e. stacking them horizontally or vertically).
 - **Plugin**: A unit of containment, modularization, and distribution of external/modular functionality that can be dynamically installed into an application (at build time, and later at runtime).
 Plugins provide things like components and other data to the application.
 - **Shell**: The HALO button and generic UI for join and space management flows that appear in popups overtop the main application and hosted in the vault iframe.
 A subset of the vault UI surface that is restricted to the calling application that saving developers the cost of implementing boilerplate UI flows for space and identity management.
 - **Chrome**: All the UI of an application that is not (but surrounds) the user generated content itself. (e.g.: buttons, toolbars, dividers, drag handles, ... etc.)